sivaramambikasaran/sivaramambikasaran.github.io/blog/quotes.md

 <span style="color:lime">``The ability to quote is a serviceable substitute for wit." -- W. Somerset Maugham</span>

-- "Real humor contains more inner truth than the most earnest seriousness" -- Nimzowitsch in his book ``My system"
+- ``Real humor contains more inner truth than the most earnest seriousness" -- Nimzowitsch in his book ``My system"

 - ``Tactics flow from a superior position" -- Fischer